Berkeley-MDes/tdf-fa23-abigailxchen/README.md

 🔺 material width: 3mm

-### Here are the nasty bugs :bug: I encountered and how I fixed them!
+## Here are the nasty bugs I encountered and how I fixed them! :bug:
 1. **Weird Bugs**

    Whenever I closed the control panel, Grasshopper would start tweaking and throw a Display Error that evilly forced me to quit the program.
 This turned out to be a strange Mac bug that I solved with the classic Restart.